soke-dev/100-days-of-move/demos/Day4-SimpleDapp/README.md

-# GMOVE Message Signing on Movement Porto with Razor Wallet Kit
+# GMOVE Message Signing on Movement network with Razor Wallet Kit

 This **tutorial** guides you through building a simple React DApp that: